Vietnam.vn - Nền tảng quảng bá Việt Nam

 It is evidence of the beginning of tectonic activity.

-During the Hadean eon, Earth possessed a watery atmosphere of ammonia and methane, which eventually condensed into an ocean that covered the entire planet.
+During the Hadean eon, Earth possessed a watery atmosphere of ammonia and methane, which eventually condensed into a planet-covering ocean.
 During this period, Earth gradually cooled to form a solid outer shell.

-The 4.2-billion-year-old zircon "treasures" show that at that time, the outer crust had not only formed but had also separated into tectonic plates, initiating a shift that was extremely important for the planet's evolution.
+The 4.2-billion-year-old zircon "treasures" show that at that time, the outer crust had not only formed but had also split into tectonic plates, initiating a shift that was crucial to the planet's evolution.

-This shows that our planet went through a much more dynamic and rapidly evolving early period than previously thought.
+This shows that our planet went through a much more turbulent and rapidly evolving early period than previously thought.

 The work was led by a team of authors from the Institute of Geology and Geophysics and the University of Earth and Planetary Sciences, both of the Chinese Academy of Sciences.